Dan-Boat/PyESD/docs/source/methods.rst

 Methods
 =======
 The modeling steps and framework require to generate station-based downscaling products are highlighted here.
-The following outline shows a typical example step that can be used to develop a transfer function:
+The following outline shows a typical example step that can be used to develop a transfer function.

 .. image:: ./imgs/img2.png
    :width: 600
-   :alt: Model Outline
+   :alt: Modeling steps

 Modelling framework
 -------------------